Joe Williams | |

 During his lifetime, Williams was one of only 25 head coaches to have led three different teams to the NCAA tournament.[4]
 He is a 1994 inductee of the Jacksonville University athletic hall of fame,[5] and a 1996 inductee of the Furman University Athletic Hall of Fame.[6]

 Williams' son, Blake, was an assistant basketball coach at Furman University in 2010.[7]
-A nephew, Brian Johnson, is an MLB pitcher.[8]
+A nephew, Brian Johnson, was an MLB pitcher.[8]
 Williams died on March 26, 2022, from cancer at the age of 88.[9]